MileHacker Logo

 Visa Types and Application

 Common visa types include L Visa (Tourist), F Visa (Non-commercial visit), and M Visa (Business).
-The application process involves online form completion, appointment booking, in-person submission with biometric data, and processing time of typically 4-5 business days.
-Expedited options are frequently available for a fee.
+The application process involves online form completion, appointment booking, in-person submission with biological data, and processing time of typically 4-5 business days.
+Expedited options are frequently available at a cost.

 Application Steps